obedtandadjaja/chi-gorm/README.md

 **models** - contains structs reflecting our data object from database.

+**migrations** - where the database migrations reside.

 **services** - where the business logic should live.
 Handles controller requests and fetch data from data access access layer.

 **main.go** - entry point of our system.

 **router.go** - where we bind controllers to routes.

+## Database migrations

+Database migrations are not versioned since we are going to use Gorm's `AutoMigrate` functionality to reduce complexity.
+This means that when you update the model, and you push this update to production, the database will be automatically changed.
+Note that this might break functionality in the case of backwards incompatible changes, and so it must be done with caution.